 While in Nnewi, I did a tour of the town and learned about the history and culture of the people as well as the lifestyle of prominent sons/daughters of the soil.
-I made stops at the palace of the Igwe of Nnewi, Innoson vehicle manufacturing plant, drove by some of the notable landmarks and homes of prominent Nigerians from Nnewi.
+I made stops at the palace of the Igwe of Nnewi, Innoson vehicle manufacturing plant, and viewed some of the notable landmarks and homes of prominent Nigerians from Nnewi.

 I also had ngwo (palm wine), azu (fish), ahihianni agworogwo na ukpaka (vegetable mixed with castor seed) at a local bar.

-There is no doubt that I was impressed at the industrious nature of the people and their ability to give back to the community they belong to.
+There is no doubt that my experience in Nnewi left me impressed at the industrious nature of the people and their ability to give back to the community they belong to.
 This southeastern town has more naira billionaires than anywhere else in the country.

 Nnewi is home to many major indigenous manufacturing industries including Ibeto Group of Companies, Cutix and ADswitch, Uru Industries Ltd, Omata Holdings Ltd, Cento Group of Companies, Coscharis of Companies Group, Innoson Group of Companies, Ebunso Nig.
 Ltd, John White Industries, Ejiamatu Group of Companies, Chicason Group, Louis Carter Group, etc.

 Have you visited the Japan of Africa?
 Do you create time to explore the destinations you visit?
-Share your experience with us.
+Share your experience in Nnewi with us.